naxoc/sculpin-blog/README.md

+‼️ This is no longer in use.
+I migrated to Hugo because I lost my will to live trying to get npm and composer updated on this project.
+The new reop can be found here: https://github.com/naxoc/naxoc-hugo

 # Blog built with Sculpin

 This is my blog.
 The built output can be seen on [naxoc.net](http://naxoc.net).
 It uses Gulp for the theme because I wanted to play around with that (the folder called pure is the 'theme').